gavirowl/gavirowl/README.md

 ## Skills
 Base level knowledge in Python and R.
 ### Classes
-< Talk about what you have learned in different classes here.
-No need to be extremely specific, but feel free to include COMP 110, COMP 210 (if you have enrolled), and COMP 290! >
 In STOR 120, I learned how to use Python to create regression models, run t-tests, and clean data.
 In COMP110, I've learned the basics of functions and syntax in Python.

 ### Tools and Programming Languages